Lonewolfenrir/FunSec/README.md

 #### ProtComp 9.0 ####

 To download ProtComp you can go to <http://linux5.softberry.com/cgi-bin/download.pl?file=protcompan>.
 You should receive a tar.bz2 file.
-To untar the file use the following command line:
+To untar the file use the following command:

 ```
 tar -xvjf FILE.tar.bz2